Amsterdam/stadsarchief-machine-learning/README.md

-# Machine Learning the stadsarchief
+# Machine Learning Stadsarchief
 This is a start to use machine learning for the interpretation of a variety of data sources within the gemeente.
-The current state is work in progress for the specific aim to classify bouwdossiers from the stadsarchief.
+The current state is work in progress for the specific aim to classify bouwdossiers from the Stadsarchief.

 ## Quickstart